HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 Figure 2: Energy Conversion Matrix (example)

 For example, K->E->C can represent hydroelectric generation which is then stored in a battery.
-C->T->K could represent an internal combustion engine (chemical energy transformed into thermal energy) leading to energy being stored in a flywheel.
-E->C->T represents a common refrigerator.
+C->T->K could represent an internal combustion engine leading to energy being stored in a flywheel.
+E->C->T can represent a refrigerator.

-A second example is drawn from work that my organization - the Swedish National Defence Research Agency (FOI) - has done concerning the future of the Swedish bomb shelter program.
+A second example is drawn from work that was done for the Swedish National Defence Research Agency (FOI) concerning the future of the Swedish bomb shelter program.
 During the Cold War period, Sweden invested large sums of money annually in the planning, building and maintenance of these shelters.
 With the end of the cold war, the shelter program - its form, usefulness and expense - came under greater scrutiny.
 This problem, which has aspects of both policy analysis and a futures study, is eminently suited for morphological analysis.

-Figure 3: Segment of morphological field for the Swedish bomb shelter program study, showing one of 25 possible policy solutions.
+Figure 3: Segment of morphological field for the Swedish bomb shelter program study, showing one of 2304 possible (formal) policy solutions.

-The next step in the analysis-synthesis process is to reduce the total set of (formally) possible configurations in a morphological field to a smaller set of internally consistent configurations representing a "solution space".
+The next step in the analysis-synthesis process is to reduce the total set of (formally) possible configurations in the total problem space to a smaller set of internally consistent configurations representing a "solution space".
 This is what Zwicky called his principle of contradiction and reduction.
-As a procedure, I will refer to this as the process of "cross-consistency assessment" (CCA).
+As a procedure, I have called this the process of "cross-consistency assessment" (CCA).

-To make a cross-consistency assessment, all of the parameter values (conditions) in the morphological field are compared with one another, pair-wise, in the manner of a cross-impact matrix (see Figure 4, below).
-As each pair of conditions is examined, a judgment is made as to whether - or to what extent - the pair can coexist, i.e. represent a consistent relationship.
-Note that there is no reference here to causality, but only to consistency.
+To make a cross-consistency assessment, all of the parameter values (conditions) in the morphological field are compared with one another, pair-wise, in the manner of a cross-impact matrix (Figure 4, below).
+As each pair of conditions is examined, a judgement is made as to whether - or to what extent - the pair can coexist, i.e. represent a consistent relationship.
+Note that there is no reference here to causality or direction, but only to (mutual) consistency.

 There are three types of inconsistencies involved here: purely logical contradictions (i.e. those based on the nature of the concepts involved); empirical constraints (i.e. relationships judged be highly improbable or implausible on empirical grounds), and normative constraints (e.g. relationships ruled out on e.g. ethical or political grounds).

-Note, that it is extremely important not to allow normative judgments to initially influence the cross-consistency assessment.
-For this reason, we only allow logical and empirical judgments to be made initially.
-Although normative judgments must be made eventually, they must never be confused with logical and empirical considerations.
-We must first discover what we judge as possible, before we make judgments about what is desirable.
+Note, however, that it is important not to allow normative judgments to initially influence the cross-consistency assessment.
+For this reason, we only allow logical and empirical judgements to be made initially.
+Although normative judgements can, and often must, be made, they must never be confused with logical and empirical consideration.
+We must first discover what we judge as possible, before we make judgements about what is desirable.

 This technique, of using pair-wise consistency relationships between conditions to weed out internally inconsistent configurations, is made possible by a principle of dimensionally inherent in the morphological approach.
 While the number of configurations in a morphological field grows exponentially with each new parameter, the number of pair-wise relationships between conditions grows only as a quadratic polynomial -- or, more specifically, proportional to the triangular number series.
 Naturally, there are practical limits reached even with quadratic growth.
 The point, however, is that a morphological field involving as many as 100,000 formal configurations requires no more than a few hundred pair-wise evaluations in order to create a solution space.